logicalahara/tkssharma.com/content/posts/2020-07-22-top-angular-interview-questions.md

 260. ### What are the different ways to group form controls?
      Reactive forms provide two ways of grouping multiple related controls.
-     1. **FormGroup**: It defines a form with a fixed set of controls those can be managed together in an one object.
+     1. FormGroup: It defines a form with a fixed set of controls those can be managed together in an one object.
 It has same properties and methods similar to a FormControl instance.
         This FormGroup can be nested to create complex forms as below.
         ```js
         import { Component } from '@angular/core';